w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ### Candidate Receipt

-Saying that a parablock has been included in a realy chain parent does not mean that the entire parablock is in the relay chain block. **Candidate receipt** consisting of the hash of the parablock, state roots and ID info is placed on the parent block on the relay chain.
+Saying that a parablock has been included in a realy chain parent does not mean that the entire parablock is in the relay chain block.
+Instead, **candidate receipt** consisting of the hash of the parablock, state roots and ID info is placed on the parent block on the relay chain.
 The relay chain does not access the entire state of a parachain but only the values that changed during that block and the merkelized hashes of the unchanged values.